 The San Diego County Office of Education is approved by the California Commission on Teacher Credentialing to recommend individuals for both preliminary and clear Designated Subjects teaching credentials.
 The SDCOE Designated Subjects Credential Program is 100% online and provides in-house, online credentialing classes for all four types of Designated Subjects Credentials, including Career and Technical Education (CTE), Adult Education, Special Subjects, and Supervision and Coordination.
 The Designated Subjects Consortium program is designed to work in conjunction with candidates and employers throughout the state of California.

-Unlike Single or Multiple Subject Credentials, the first step to obtaining a Designated Subjects Credential is obtaining employment.
-You must first be offered a position that requires you to have a particular Designated Subjects Credential.
-Once employment is secured, your employer's Human Resources office will assist you in applying for the appropriate credential.
+Unlike Single or Multiple Subject Credentials, the first step in obtaining a Designated Subjects Credential is obtaining employment.
+The candidate must first be offered a position that requires them to have a particular Designated Subjects Credential.
+Once employment is secured, the employer's Human Resources office will assist them in applying for the appropriate credential.
 Once the preliminary DS credential is issued, the candidate will be expected to complete specific coursework and requirements within a two-year timeframe.
 Once they have completed all program requirements they will be recommended for their clear DS credential.

 Please look at the left-hand side of the webpage for credential specific information regarding applications, extensions, and program partner requirements.

 Candidate may request to withdraw from a course within 48 hours of the course start date/time.
 Request to withdraw must be received by SDCOE DS within this timeframe.